CreatorWorkflowsNow/creatorworkflowsnow.github.io/lab-aemc/simulation/3-build-app-v1.md

 ---
 id: build-app-from-template
-title: Build app from template
+title: 3.
+Build app from template
+sidebar_position: 3
 ---
 # Exercise: Build the app from template